Revelation Overview

 70th Week The Seals

 Begins with a ruler appearing.
 He makes a covenant with Israel for seven years.
-Begins with “conqueror” appearing in the first seal event, and he is given authority.
+Begins with a “conqueror” appearing in the first seal event, and he is given authority.

 At the middle of the week, he breaks his